205 - 460 Springbank Dr.

 There are also several resources available in Canada for parents seeking mental health support for their children.
 The Canadian Mental Health Association (CMHA) offers resources and information for parents on children's mental health.
 Kids Help Phone provides 24/7 confidential support and counselling for children and teenagers.

-Remember, there are many resources available in Canada for parents seeking mental health support for their children, including Archways Centre for CBT, which provides evidence-based cognitive and behavioural therapies across the lifespan.
 Seeking help for mental health concerns is a sign of strength and can make a significant difference in your child's life.
-Let's start the conversation today and prioritize our children's mental health.
+Let's start the conversation today and prioritize our children's mental health and contact us at (519) 472–6612.